Text by CLOT Magazine

-LABS: Future interiors aims to take the first step towards the creation of a living interior piece.
+LABS: Future interiors aims to take the first step towards creating a living interior piece.
 How can we make our indoor climate healthier by developing new materials from living organisms?
-The enormous potential of living matter around us will help the development of a living kombucha textile piece that focuses on improving air quality with the integration of mosses and green plants.
-Conducting research into bacteria grown textiles as a substrate for vegetation to generate diverse airborne bacteria emissions indoor while altering and directing the airflow.
+The enormous potential of living to matter around us will help the development of a living kombucha textile piece that focuses on improving air quality with the integration of mosses and green plants and conducting research into bacteria-grown textiles as a substrate for vegetation to generate diverse airborne bacteria emissions indoor while altering and directing the airflow.

-On Thursday 2nd March 2020 the team behind the project are holding their first virtual meeting of a series of 3.
-The team highlights that they would like to start a constructive conversation with different parties who have been or are working on similar topics and create a space to reflect on key points such as: How to cope with such living systems and their communities as a designer?
-Are they (airborne bacteria) contaminants or an essential link in the chain of urban and human metabolism?
+On Thursday, April 2, 2020, the team behind the project are holding their first virtual meeting of a series of 3.
+The team highlights that they would like to start a constructive conversation with different parties who have been or are working on similar topics and create a space to reflect on key points, such as: How to cope with such living systems and their communities as a designer?
+Are they (airborne bacteria) contaminants or an essential link in the urban and human metabolism chain?
 Can we generate dynamic and biodiverse ecosystems within confined sealed environments of a building?

-Speakers include Samira Boon herself, Lorena Trebi, a designer and PhD student in Design from the Department of Planning, Design and Technology of Architecture, Sandrine d’Haene is a researcher specialized in photosynthesis and Evelina Domnitch & Dmitry Gelfand an artist duo who work across physics, chemistry and computer science with uncanny philosophical practice.
+Speakers include Samira Boon herself; Lorena Trebi, a designer and PhD student in Design from the Department of Planning, Design and Technology of Architecture; Sandrine d’Haene, a researcher specialised in photosynthesis and Evelina Domnitch & Dmitry Gelfand, an artist duo who work across physics, chemistry and computer science with uncanny philosophical practice.